properexit/self-medication-claim-detection/README.md

 # Claim Detection and Span Extraction in Reddit Health Discourse

-This project implements a lightweight pipeline for:
+This project implements a modular NLP pipeline for detecting and extracting self-medication claims from Reddit health discussions.

 1. Binary claim detection\
 2. Claim type classification (explicit vs implicit)\